 A manager being too engrained in their own work and responsibilities neglects the relationship they have with an employee.
 Consequently, the employee may lose sight of their own individual goals and their role in contributing to the company goals.

 It is also important to make sure to take care of managers.
 If your employees seem disengaged, then it may be a result of your manager suffering from burnout.
 A study by Harvard Business Review found that leaders who work in a sustainable manner have employees who are more engaged compared to managers who don’t.
 Accordingly, managers who avoid vacation days, workplace perks, or send emails over the weekend tend to have employees who feel pressured to follow this work ethic.

 “Generational gaps do exist.
 The results reveal that employee engagement differences are likely to exist across generations” - Jay Gilbert

 Even though millennials are becoming an increasingly large proportion of the workforce, it is important to recognise the differences between generational workforces.
 Consequently, it is important to tailor your engagement according to generational expectations and characteristics.

 Having fun at work is undeniably beneficial and a sign of a healthy team.
 Although fun and engagement overlap, they are not the same thing!
-Companies devise fun engagement events, but this does not transfer to an increase in engagement and assuming that it will is dangerous.
-There should be an over-arching theme or reason behind these engagement events which tie into superordinate engagement of your company.
+Companies devise fun engagement events, but this does not transfer to an increase in engagement, and assuming that it will is dangerous.
+There should be an overarching theme or reason behind these engagement events which tie into the superordinate engagement of your company.

-Historically, engagement has been a largely face-to-face science and this should continue indefinitely!
-But it is important to recognise the range of benefits that technology can bring to engagement.
+Historically, engagement has been mainly face-to-face and this should continue indefinitely!
+But it is important to recognize the range of benefits that technology can bring to engagement.
 Tech solutions help provide you with a method of monitoring and addressing employee engagement in a non-invasive, constructive manner.